docQodly/docs/docs/language/basics/lang-methods.md

 A method is basically a piece of code that executes one or several action(s).
 Qodly provides a large number of built-in methods (i.e. **commands**) but also lets you create your own user methods.
 In this section, we describe user methods.

 ## Defining and Calling Methods

-A method can contain any code to execute any custom actions.

-You give a method a name that identifies what it does, and this name is used to call the method wherever it is needed.
+You give a method a [name](identifiers.md#methods) that usually identifies what it does, and this name is used to call the method wherever it is needed.

-A user method is composed of statements.
-A statement performs an action, and may be simple or complex.
-Each statement usually consists of one line in the method (if necessary, it can however be [split using the `\` character](lang-quicktour.md#code-on-several-lines)).

-The maximum size of a method is limited to 2 GB of text or 32,000 lines of code.

 Once a method is created, it becomes part of the language of the project.